nasa/openmct/docs/src/tutorials/index.md

     }
 __tutorials/todo/bundle.json__

-Here, we’ve added another extension, this time belonging to category views.
+Here, we’ve added another extension, this time belonging to category `views`.
 It contains the following properties:

-Its key is its machine-readable name; we’ve given it the same name here as the domain object type, but could have chosen any unique name.
-The type property tells Open MCT Web that this view is only applicable to domain objects of that type.
+* Its `key` is its machine-readable name; we’ve given it the same name here as the domain object type, but could have chosen any unique name.

+* The `type` property tells Open MCT Web that this view is only applicable to domain objects of that type.
 This means that we’ll see this view for To-do Lists that we create, but not for other domain objects (such as Folders.)

-The glyph and name properties describe the icon and human-readable name for this view to display in the UI where needed (if multiple views are available for To-do Lists, the user will be able to choose one.)
+* The `glyph` and `name` properties describe the icon and human-readable name for this view to display in the UI where needed (if multiple views are available for To-do Lists, the user will be able to choose one.)

-Finally, the templateUrl points to the Angular template we wrote; this path is relative to the bundle’s res folder.
+* Finally, the `templateUrl` points to the Angular template we wrote; this path is relative to the bundle’s `res` folder.

 This template looks like it should display tasks, but we don’t have any way for the user to create these yet.
 As a temporary workaround to test the view, we